-Fun Spots to SUP in Idaho
+Fun Spots to Stand Up Paddle Board in Idaho

 Next to our headquarters state we're talking about Idaho and covering all our favorite spots for Stand Up Paddle Boarding.